drdaemos/xc5-docs/en/changing_store_logic/creating_product_discount.md

 # Introduction

-Previously we have learned how to create a {% link "global discount" r1xIE4Grw %} and this article explains how you can create an individual product discount.
+Previously we have learned how to create a {% link "global discount" ref_BANTfyWU %} and this article explains how you can create an individual product discount.
 For the sake of example, we will create a module that will apply a 10% discount to each product that starts with A letter and this discount will be displayed near each such product as

 *   a **10% off** label on product lists;
 *   an **old price** label with crossed old price near product price.